muggy8/improbable/have-and-havenot/9nyC33pA.md

 And to top it off, that statement made way too little sense to me.

-Still, though, I was not quite sure what I was supposed to call the summoned so I once again began my questioning.
+Still though, I was not quite sure what I was supposed to call the summoned so I once again began my questioning.

 "So… what am I supposed to call you?"